 Mentored Research Experiences

 IHI faculty annually mentor several students for global health research experiences.
 There are more students than there are opportunities, so we are very selective.
 We seek students with strong scholarly skills, who have taken relevant interdisciplinary global health, epidemiology, biostatistics courses, including independent studies with us, or have had a series of increasingly detailed meetings with us.
 We seek students who are culturally sensitive and who demonstrate that they are likely to succeed in different and challenging environments.
 We are happy to provide referrals for global health experiences to other Brown faculty.
+You can also find information about Brown faculty and their international research on the Global Health Initiative (GHI) website.

 - Ida Sahlu - Epidemiology PhD student.
 Ms Sahlu is working with on longitudinal epidemiologic and geospatial analysis of the role of animals and other ecological influences on schistosomiasis transmission in the Philippines.
 Her mentor is Prof McGarvey.